BAAI-DCAI/SegVol/README.md

 This repo is the official implementation of [SegVol: Universal and Interactive Volumetric Medical Image Segmentation](https://arxiv.org/abs/2311.13385).

 ## News🚀
-(2023.11.28) Our model and demo case have been open-source at [huggingface/BAAI/SegVol](https://huggingface.co/BAAI/SegVol/tree/main)🤗🤗🤗!
+(2023.11.28) *Our model and demo case have been open-source at [huggingface/BAAI/SegVol](https://huggingface.co/BAAI/SegVol/tree/main).* 🤗🤗🤗

 (2023.11.28) *The usage of pre-trained ViT has been uploaded.* 🔥🔥